 Freshwater Theatre.
 We’re in it for all of us.

 A National Merit Scholarship recipient who graduated with honors from the University of Minnesota Morris with degrees in history and theatre, Ruth Virkus is also a company member with 20% Theatre Company, Twin Cities.
 Previously, she worked for several years with The Flower Shop Project, a theatre company founded with other graduates of the UMM theatre department.

 During her time with FSP, Ruth acted in and co-wrote Drowning in Velvet, Dawn’s Inferno, Ladies A.I.D., Auld Acquaintance, Attack of the Atomic Trash Monster’s Bride, and The Fish, The Fruit and the Pet Coffin Maker.
 Ruth also served as FSP’s head producer for Almost Got it Made and In the Weeds.
-Her first solo writing endeavor, Preferred by Discreet Women Everywhere, eventually begat a companion piece entitled 10:00 Bistro Caprice, which was featured in The Fresh Five with 20% Theatre Company in January of 2010.
+Her first solo writing endeavor, Preferred by Discreet Women Everywhere, eventually begat a companion piece entitled 10:00 Bistro Caprice, which was featured in The Fresh Five with 20% Theatre Company in 2010.